FOSSEE/sees/ult/ult_5/script.rst

 ..
 R4

 In this tutorial, we shall learn about text processing.
-Consider data kept in two files, namely marks1.txt and students.txt Let us see what data they contain,
+TO begin with, consider data kept in two files, namely marks1.txt and students.txt
+Let us see what data they contain.
+Open a terminal and type,

 ..
 L4